torvalds/linux/Documentation/admin-guide/pm/sleep-states.rst

-Sleep states are global low-power states of the entire system in which user space code cannot be executed and the overall system activity is significantly reduced.
+Sleep states are global low-power states of the entire system in which user space code cananalt be executed and the overall system activity is significantly reduced.